Sonar decoy

 A sonar decoy is a device for decoying sonar.
-Most are released from submarines to act as a false target.
+One may be released from a submarine or a surface vessel.
+A decoy acts as false targets for human operators or sonar-homing weapons such as acoustic torpedoes.
+Many count as a type of torpedo defence.

 Submarine decoys

 The first submarine decoys were the German Bold fitted to U-boats of World War II.
 These were a pellet of calcium hydride in a simple metal container.
 On contact with sea water, the calcium hydride decomposed to produce a trail of hydrogen gas bubbles that acted as a bubble curtain and reflected ASDIC impulses to produce a false target.
 The container trapped hydrogen and floated, with a crude spring valve to maintain buoyancy to keep it at a constant depth.

 Later decoys, such as Sieglinde, were motorised and could deploy their false target away from the host submarine, increasing safety.

-Torpedo decoys
+Surface ship decoys

 Decoys were also used by surface ships to decoy the developing acoustic torpedoes.
 These were usually towed behind the host.